Computable R\'enyi mutual information: Area laws and correlations: Thermal area laws

 Let us now comment on the thermal area law for classical systems.
 For them, an area law for the mutual information independent of temperature and energy was shown in \cite{wolf2008}.
 The idea behind it is the Markov property of classical thermal states, which reads $P(x_A|x_B)=P(x_A|x_{\partial B})$, where again the boundaries are defined as above such that there is no interaction between $A$ and $B\setminus\partial B$ and vice-versa.
 This means that all correlations between $A$ and $B$ are mediated through $\partial B$ and also implies that the correlations cluster at the boundary, in the sense that $I(A:B)=I(\partial A:\partial B)$.
 This leads to a bound that only depends on the dimension of the boundary.

-This latter equality also holds for the R\'enyi mutual information defined using R\'enyi divergences, which allows for the following extension. \begin{theorem}[Classical temperature-independent area law] For a classical system with local dimension $d$, we have \beq I_\alpha^\mathbb{M}(A:B)\le (|\partial A|+|\partial B|)\log d \enq for $\alpha\in(0,1)\cup(1,2]$. \end{theorem} The proof, which uses the fact that every probability distribution majorizes the flat distribution, is given in Appendix~\ref{sec:clAreaLaw}.
+This latter equality also holds for the R\'enyi mutual information defined using R\'enyi divergences, which allows for the following extension. \begin{theorem}[Classical temperature-independent thermal area law] For a classical system with local dimension $d$, we have \beq I_\alpha^\mathbb{M}(A:B)\le (|\partial A|+|\partial B|)\log d \enq for $\alpha\in(0,1)\cup(1,2]$. \end{theorem} {Note that in the classical case the measured mutual information coincides with the analogous definition from Eq. \eqref{eq:renyiDivClassical}.} The proof, which uses the fact that every probability distribution majorizes the flat distribution, is given in Appendix \ref{sec:clAreaLaw}.
 A challenge in the R\'enyi case is that for fixed system size the mutual information is no longer bounded in general, but only for $\alpha\le2$.
-A simple example for two bits shows that it can be arbitrarily large for $\alpha>2$, and by extension for $I_\infty$ (see Appendix~\ref{sec:clAreaLaw}), in which case we can only give the temperature-dependent Theorem \ref{thm:commuting}.
+A simple example for two bits shows that it can be arbitrarily large for $\alpha>2$, and by extension for $I_\infty$ (see Appendix \ref{sec:clAreaLaw}), in which case we can only give the temperature-dependent Theorem \ref{thm:commuting}.